Birth: December 25, 1942

 Carol Margaret Burk, was born on December 25, 1942, into the large, close-knit family of Thompson Byrd Burk and Marjorie Lemarié Burk.
-A native of New Orleans, Carol Burk has been around the Society of the Sacred Heart her entire life.
-She was one of six children with five sisters and many cousins attended Sacred Heart schools in New Orleans, just as her grandmother and great-grandmother did.
+A native of New Orleans, Carol was surrounded by the Society of the Sacred Heart her entire life.
+She was one of six children with five sisters and many cousins who attended Sacred Heart schools in New Orleans, just as her grandmother and great-grandmother had done.

-Being aware of her calling as early as kindergarten, Sister Burk was not one to be influenced by others.
+Aware of her calling as early as kindergarten, Carol was not one to be influenced by others.
 Instead, she followed her own path.
-One particular time she recalls occurred when she was still in primary school.
-A woman came in to talk to the classes and began going around the classroom, patting each child on the head and asking what they wanted to be when they grow up.
-However, Sister Burk thought it shouldn’t matter to this woman.
-She remembers thinking that the only way out of this one was to give a ‘wrong’ answer, so she said she would be a ballerina, just like the girl next to her.
+One incident occurred when she was still in primary school.
+A woman who had come to talk to the classes began going around the classroom, patting each child on the head and asking what she wanted to be when she grew up.
+Carol thought it shouldn’t matter to this woman; she remembered thinking that the only way out of this difficulty was to give a “wrong” answer, so she said she would be a ballerina, just like the girl next to her.

 Upon returning to the United States, Sister Burk also returned to teaching.
-During the next five years, she taught one semester Villa Duchesne in St. Louis, studied one semester at Lone Mountain in San Francisco, and then taught mostly lower and middle school classes at the Academies of the Sacred Heart in Grand Coteau, Louisiana and St. Charles.
-While she enjoyed these positions, in 1974, she was given the opportunity that she had been waiting for.
-She was being sent to Sweden.
+During the next five years, she taught at Villa Duchesne in St. Louis, Lone Mountain in San Francisco, and the Academies of the Sacred Heart in Grand Coteau, Louisiana, and St. Charles, Missouri.
+While she was enjoying these positions, in 1974, she was given the opportunity that she had been waiting for: she was sent to Sweden.

-Sister Burk refers to the eighteen years in Sweden as the best of her life.
-When she first arrived, she began studying.
-She took classes to learn the language and to gain her teacher’s certificate for her new country.
-Upon receiving this degree, she was given the position of preschool teacher in our house of Johannesgarden, in Gotherburg, Sweden.
-During her time there, she also worked as a catechist, retreat director and treasurer.
+Sister Burk referred to the eighteen years in Sweden as the best of her life.
+When she first arrived, she took classes to learn the language and to gain a teacher’s certificate for her new country.
+Upon receiving this qualification, she accepted the position of preschool teacher in Johannesgarden, in Göteborg.
+During her time there, she also worked as a catechist, retreat director, and treasurer.

-In 1992, Sister Burk returned home for year to care for her infirm mother.
-During this time, she volunteered at the newly opened Alzheimer’s Day Center and at the parish school with tutoring.
-After her mother died, she returned to Sweden where she began working as a caregiver for a family with whom she is still in contact today.
-In addition, she worked in the parish making home visits, leading a study group, and being a catechist and teacher.
-She worked in the Swedish Ecumenical Ignatian Movement (now, KOMPASS), eventually leading retreats and giving spiritual direction.
-She also served as a hospital chaplain and in parish ministry, doing religious education, Bible study, preparation for sacraments and home visits.
+In 1992, Sister Burk returned home to New Orleans for one year to care for her infirm mother.
+During this time, she worked in the parish, making home visits, leading a study group, and serving as catechist and teacher.
+After her mother died, she returned to Sweden where she began working as a caregiver for a family with whom she had remained in contact.
+In addition, she worked in the Sacred Heart ecumenical Ignatian retreat center, eventually leading retreats and giving spiritual direction.
+She also served as a hospital chaplain and in parish ministry, doing religious education, bible study, preparation for sacraments, and home visits.

-Since returning to New Orleans Sister Burk is living an active retirement, volunteering some hours at the Academy of the Sacred Heart (The Rosary) and another school.
-She especially enjoys teaching the students origami and knitting.
+When she returned to New Orleans, Sister Burk enjoyed an active retirement, volunteering at the Academy of the Sacred Heart (The Rosary) and another school.
+She enjoyed teaching the students origami and knitting.
 One Religious of the Sacred Heart has fond memories of bonding with Carol over knitting, remembering how good Carol was to her in her early years in the Society.